olivia-mauger/tutorials/docs/source/classes-basics.rst

 ^^^^^^^^^^^^^

-Outside of  **constructor(s)**, **accessors**, or **mutators**, classes can have any number of other methods, as discussed in the previous "Methods" tutorials.
+Outside of  **constructor(s)**, **accessors**, or **mutators**, classes can have any number of other methods, as discussed in the previous :ref:`Methods<Methods>` tutorials.
 If you need a refresher on how to create, use, or call methods, refer back to this section.

 Notice how the ``Otter`` class has a method called ``goFishing()`` (see below)